mcgregorian1/personalWebsite/content/event/2022-12-15_AGU/index.md

   country: United States

 summary: Poster presentation for AGU 2022
 abstract: Detecting deforestation quickly and accurately has long been a focus of remote sensing, and with the large availability of satellite data, methods have continuously advanced.
 To lower temporal latency and increase accuracy, a growing number of studies have pursued multi-source approaches.
+For instance, in areas of persistent cloud cover, using synthetic aperture radar (SAR) may be the only source of observations.
+Typically, near real-time (NRT) monitoring approaches have used retrospective change detection methods to maximize an accuracy metric like the F1 score.
+Much less attention has been paid to potential parameter

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.